Dunduff Castle: Restoration

-The ruins were consolidated and the tower completely restored for use as a family residence in the 1990s.Pictures of Dunduff Castle Ian Begg produced the design for the restoration.
+The ruins were consolidated and the tower completely restored for use as a family residence in the 1990s.
+Ian Begg produced the design for the restoration.

 Lairds and lands of Dunduff

 It is recorded that Sir John de Graham was born on the lands of Dunduff in 1298.
 During the Wars of Scottish Independence he fought alongside Sir William Wallace and was killed at the Battle of Falkirk where the Scottish army was routed by King Edward I. He was buried at the Falkirk Old Parish Church in Stirlingshire.
 The poet Robert Burns visited his grave in 1787.

 Smith sees Dunduff as having been a castle of the Kennedy clan and their septs, together with the other castles in the area, namely Greenan, Dunure, Kilhenzie, Doonside, Sauchrie, Craigskean, Beoch, Auchendrane, Garryhorne, Brockloch, and Smithstone.
 To make the point he quotes:

 The first written record of Dunduff is in the reign of William the Lion (1165–1214) at which time Walter Champenais de Karrig made a grant of land at Dunduff to the monks of Melrose.

-In 1581 the properties associated with Dunduff are the 12 merk lands, the grain mill of Dunduff, the 10 merk lands of Glentig, with its grainmill, the 5 and a half merk lands of Mekill Sallauchan, and the 4 merk lands of Little Sallauchan.
+In 1581 the properties associated with Dunduff are the 12 merk lands, the grain mill of Dunduff, the 10 merk lands of Glentig, with its grain mill, the 5 and a half merk lands of Mekill Sallauchan, and the 4 merk lands of Little Sallauchan.